lukaspustina/Evernote.lbaction/README.md

 1. Clone this repository

-1. Deactivate the build-in Evernote integration in Launchbar's _Settings -> Index -> Show Indesx ->  Applications -> Evernote_.
+1. Deactivate the build-in Evernote integration in Launchbar's _Settings -> Index -> Show Index ->  Applications -> Evernote_.

 1. Double click the cloned repository directory in Finder.